 About the Artist

 As part of her Fellowship’s Meet the Artist requirements, Kazuko presented The World of Japanese Dance at the Bainbridge Public Library.
-She presented three dance works; before each dance, a description was read of the underlying concepts and their cultural significance to the dance, followed by a slide show of related photos.
-The third piece included audience participation: Yamazaki played the recorder and taught the audience two Japanese songs and a traditional Japanese folk dance.
+She presented three dance works; before each dance, a description was read of the underlying concepts and their cultural significance to the dance, followed by a slideshow of related photos.
+The third piece included audience participation: she played the recorder and taught the audience two Japanese songs and a traditional Japanese folk dance.
 During the question-and-answer session that followed, an audience member said, “Somehow the dances that you perform connect me with my present and past… your contrasts of mood among the dances would bring joy to anyone.
 I appreciate the hard work it takes to perform with seeming ease!”